 - Talk with the patient first.
 Investigate why he or she isn’t paying the bill; e.g., is there dissatisfaction with the care?
 After your discussion, you can consider alternative financing options, including bill collection.

 It is helpful to have a written document summarizing the practice’s policy on financial matters that you give to each patient during the initial visit.
 A doctor has the right to expect payment for services rendered.
 The practice should have a policy and apply it consistently in a nondiscriminatory fashion.
 Often, signage at the reception desk indicating that payment is expected at the time of service is an appropriate way to notify patients.
 When you can, remind each patient that he or she received a copy of your policy at the time of the first visit.
 It makes handling nonpayment situations easier.

 If you decide to terminate the patient relationship for nonpayment, you must follow a formal process that includes giving the patient proper notice and treating emergencies in the interim.
 For more information, read our article “Terminating Patient Relationships.”

-Q: Can the physician refuse to establish a patient-physician relationship based on the patient’s inability to pay?
+- Can the doctor refuse to establish a doctor-patient relationship based on the patient’s inability to pay?